UUP Conference – new leader calls for hope at disappointing party conference #UUP2024

 ANALYSIS The UUP should look back on today’s conference with disappointment.
 Not disheartened because their new leader wasn’t present.
 Mike Nesbitt isn’t the first leader to encounter Covid and not be able to appear.
 But dissatisfied that the party’s ambition wasn’t matched by the enthusiasm of its membership.

 For a party, some of whose members engineered the mood and circumstances that led to Doug Beattie’s resignation, why did so few turn out to cheer on his successor?
 Just 160 people were seated in the Crowne Plaza ballroom for the leader’s speech.
 Doug Beattie was among those who stayed away.
+(So did Colonel Tim Collins.)

 The front half of the room during the morning sessions was dominated by older members.
 A gaggle of young unionists was in attendance.
 But where were the middle-aged folk?
 Talk from the front about diversity seemed to accentuate division rather than demonstrate a practical inclusion.